simoninns/Acorn-AIV-SCSI-Adapter-Card/README.md

 # Acorn-AIV-SCSI-Adapter-Card
 A reproduction of the original Acorn AIV SCSI Adapter Card in KiCAD (as used in the BBC Domesday System)

+For more information please see the [project wiki pages](https://github.com/simoninns/Acorn-AIV-SCSI-Adapter-Card/wiki)

 ## Synopsis

 This card is designed as a drop-in replacement for the original Acorn card in the BBC Master Microcomputer and allows connection of SCSI devices (such as the Philips VP415 Domesday LaserDisc player).